 All warrants in this warrant pool have been granted.
 The annual general shareholders' meeting of May 23, 2006 modified the warrants of this pool so that they become convertible into 5 common shares upon exercise rather than just 1 share.
 This was done at the same time as all outstanding shares were split 5-for-1.
-No warrants remain outstanding or exercisable under this plan at December 31, 2011.
+No warrants remain outstanding or exercisable under this plan at December 31, 2012.

-C. Warrant pool of March 2006 for employees, directors, and consultants

-By a decision of the extraordinary shareholders' meeting of March 22, 2006, the Company issued 66,700 additional warrants giving the beneficiaries the right to purchase common shares of the Company.
+C. Warrant pool of March 2006 for employees, directors, and consultants warrants giving the beneficiaries the right to purchase common shares of the Company.
 The warrants were granted with an exercise price equal to the fair market price of the underlying common shares at the date of grant.
 The warrants were granted to selected beneficiaries by decision of the nomination and remuneration committee and the Board of Directors.
 Under this plan, 25% of the warrants become exercisable during each year following the date of the grant, it being understood however that no warrants are exercisable unless the beneficiary has provided as least 1 full year of services to the Company.
 Non-exercisable warrants become exercisable in case of a change of control of the Company.
 All warrants were granted for free.
 The duration of the warrants is 10 years from the date of the creation of the warrants.
 Warrants that have not been exercised within 10 years of their creation become null and void.